jasonknight/woocommerce-json-api/README.md

                   // when errors are present, they are represented as
                   // {text: 'text', code: 12344, retry: true|false ... }
       payload: [
-        { secret_key: "0ABCDEF456" }, // may be a collection of objects,
+        { token: "0ABCDEF456" },   // may be a collection of objects,
                                       // arrays, strings, or JS values, or
                                       // could be empty, even on success ], // Always a collection, even if empty